 1. Safer work environments

-2. Proven impact on efficiency
+2. A proven impact on efficiency

-3. Improved staff morale
+3. Improvements to overall staff morale

+TPM is similar in many ways: Through its principles, employees are empowered with the responsibility to take care of their equipment.
 Consequently, they may tend to take pride and ownership in their work.
-The preventative steps result in lower cases of equipment failure and minimal frustrating downtimes.
-It also encourages staff to buy-in to the philosophy.
+The preventive steps inherent to TPM result in fewer cases of equipment failure and a minimum of frustrating downtime.
+These successes will only increase your employees' commitment to the TPM philosophy.

 A safe workplace, employee morale and efficient production are all major perks of productive maintenance.
 However, many would argue that customer experience and satisfaction are even more important in the long run.
 The TPM pillar of quality maintenance allows for the integration of quality improvements into the production process.
 As a result, there is usually a reduction in reworks and defects and an increase in output and quality.
 This, coupled with reliable machines that experience less downtime, can help lead to an increase in satisfied customers and repeat business.